DevOps-Sad-people/itu-minitwit/report/3-reflection.md

 ### Large amount of features cloging up in staging (impossible to migrate to production)

 Fully implementing new features sometimes took longer than a week.
-Due to the development workflow described earlier the staging environment was used as a development/testing environment.
-This resulted in features gate keeped by other partially implemented features.

-Some of the new features required changing other features, such as the migration from docker compose to docker stack requiring a full rewrite of the docker compose scripts.

-This made it impossible to migrate the changes to production and delayed the release of the full implementation of the logging and monitoring.
+Due to the development workflow described earlier, the staging environment was used as a development/testing environment.
+This resulted in features being gate keeped by other partially implemented features.
+Some of the new features also required changing others, such as the migration from docker compose to docker swarm requiring a full rewrite of the docker compose scripts.
+These made it impossible to migrate the changes to production in time and delayed the release of the full implementation of the logging and monitoring.

 ## Operation